-We believe that by keeping in view these figures and the trends, Apple is trying to restructure its product life cycle and its range in accordance to its users rather than trying to compete with other mobile phone manufactures especially those who try to target every niche in mobile phone manufacturing sector including low end budget market.
+We believe that by keeping in view these figures and the trends, Apple is trying to restructure its product life cycle and its range in accordance to its users rather than trying to compete with other mobile phone manufacturers especially those who try to target every niche in mobile phone manufacturing sector including low-end budget market.

-According to our research the demand of iPhone 7 and models below that has declined significantly which has pressed the selling price of iPhone 7 and models below that.
-So if you have an iPhone 7, it would be a good idea to sell it now rather than waiting any longer as the price will drop more in next coming months.
+According to our research, the demand of iPhone 7 and models below that has declined significantly which has pressed the selling price of iPhone 7 and models below that.
+So if you have an iPhone 7, it would be a good idea to sell it now rather than waiting any longer as the price will drop more in the next coming months.